4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 Monitor the Simulation

 The progress (status) of the submitted job can be tracked by clicking GET from DesignSafe.
 A new window pops up showing all the jobs run on DesignSafe.
-Here right-click the name of your job, and select Refresh Job option to update the status of the job.
+Here right-click the name of your job, and select the Refresh Job option to update the status of the job.
 If the job started the table will show RUNNING for the status.
 When the simulation is completed it will show FINISHED.

 Fig. 4.5.2.8.2 Monitor the submitted job